hpi-swa-teaching/PhidgetLab/Installation Sar File/ReadMe Installation.txt

 Install the Phidget libraries 1).
 To install the Phidget project in Etoys5 drag the Phidget-EToys.sar file into your Etoys5 and click install SAR.
-If you are not using Etoys5 on Windows, copy the PhidgetPlugin 2) into the folder which contains the Etoys execution files.
+If you are not using Etoys5 on Windows, copy the PhidgetPlugin 2) into the folder which contains the Etoys/Squeak execution files.

 Compatibility: